tucats/ego/docs/SERVER.md

 There are a few compiler directives that can be used in service programs that are executed by the server.
 These allow for more declarative code.

+### @endpoint "path"

+This specifies the endpoint this service provides, and includes any pattern information about how elements of the URL can be converted into local variables within the handler being run.
+If used, this directive must be the first line of code in the service file.

+The "path" string is an expression of the URL path, using substitution values for URL elements that are variable.
+See the documentation below on the `@url` directive for more information.

+If the service does not have an `@endpoint` directive, then the URL path is assumed to be identical to the service handler program path, with no additional user elements.

 ### @authenticated type

 This requires that the caller of the service be authenticated, and specifies the type of the